Winter is one of the most challenging times of the year to collect enough blood products and donations to meet patient

 Before you roll up your sleeve and commit to being a regular blood donor, check if you meet the American Red Cross’

-to donate blood safely.
+requirements to donate blood safely.
 Additionally, each state has its own requirements for the minimum age to donate.
 Talk to

 your doctor if you have questions.